shammy21/terraform-beginner-bootcamp-2023/README.md

 ##  Install the terraform CLI

 ### Considerations with the Terraform CLI changes
-The Terraform CLI installation instructions have chnaged due to gpg keyring changes.
-We needed to refer to the latest CLI instructions via Terraform Documentation and cgane the scripting for install.
+The Terraform CLI installation instructions have changed due to gpg keyring changes.
+We needed to refer to the latest CLI install instructions via Terraform Documentation and change the scripting for install.

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)